daveio/dave-io/README.md

 # `api.dave.io`

-Backend API for various serverless gubbins.
+Backend API for various serverless endpoints.

 This is a Cloudflare Worker with OpenAPI 3.1 using [chanfana](https://github.com/cloudflare/chanfana) and [Hono](https://github.com/honojs/hono).